 BAssets has in place a corporate governance structure and processes which are detailed in the Statement on Corporate Governance and Statement on Risk Management and Internal Control sections of this Annual Report.

-In line with the Group's belief that corporate governance and creation of value for stakeholders are mutually dependent as both are critical components for business continuity and sustainability, a Sustainability Working Committee ("SWC") was formed in February

-2018.
-The SWC oversees the overall planning and implementation of sustainability practices and policy in a continuous and systematic manner.
+In line with the Group's belief that corporate governance and value creation for stakeholders are mutually dependent as both are critical components for business continuity and sustainability, a Sustainability Working Committee ("SWC") was formed in February 2018.
+The SWC oversees the overall planning and implementation of sustainability practices and policy continuously and systematically.

-All operating divisions take sustainability into consideration in their business strategy planning, operations and processes.
+All operating divisions within the Group strive to embed sustainability into their business strategy planning, operations and processes.
 The Group monitors the implementation of its internal control measures as well as the completeness and reliability of information regarding the financial, operational, safety, health and environmental aspects of the Group.
-The Board and the management are committed to continually refining and improving these processes over time.
+The Board and the management are committed to continually refine and improve these processes over time.